The Ultimate Guide to Backpacking Isle Royale (in Lake Superior)

 7) Water Filter: A water filter is an absolute MUST for backpacking Isle Royale.
 Do not drink the water in the outdoors without filtering it first.
 I've become a big fan of the Katadyn BeFree , but the Sawyer Squeeze is a great affordable option as well.

-8) Camping Stove: I love the MSR Reactor Stove System.
+8) Camping Stove: I love my MSR stove system.
 I bought this after my Jet Boil broke down, and I like it a lot more.
 It works great at high altitude and takes only about 30 seconds to bring water to a boil.

 9) Spork: I like these Light My Fire Sporks because you get a spoon and fork all in one.
 Your bases are covered!